Download Careers360 App

 IT covers a wide range of CAT topics and practice material.

-Selecting Best CAT Preparation Book for Quants
+Selecting the Best CAT Preparation Book for Quants

-• Comprehensive Coverage: The book must cover all the important topics from the latest CAT syllabus 2024.
+• Comprehensive Coverage: The book must cover all the important topics from the latest CAT syllabus 2025.

 • Clear and concise explanations: A best CAT Quant book must have clear and easy-to-understand content with good examples.

-• Revision notes and practice material: After each chapter, there should be practice questions and at the end, each CAT topic must have revision notes or a chapter summary with important pointers.
+• Revision notes and practice material: After each chapter, there should be practice questions, and at the end, each CAT topic must have revision notes or a chapter summary with important pointers.

 • Accuracy and error-free content: The content of a good quant book for CAT preparation must be error-free with utmost accuracy.